FraunhoferISST/DataspaceConnector/docs/pages/deployment/bootstrapping.md

 ### Registering Elements at the Connector

-During the startup of the Dataspace Connector, the bootstrapping path, which is specified in `application.properties`will be scanned for `*.jsonld` and `bootstrap.properties` files.
+During the startup of the Dataspace Connector, the bootstrapping path that is specified in `application.properties` will be scanned for `*.jsonld` and `bootstrap.properties` files.
 The search includes all subdirectories found in the base path.

 Each `jsonld`-file contains the JSON-LD representation of an IDS catalog.
 These representations will